roise-bailey/1701QCA-Assessment1/replicationproject/replication.md

 *What ideas have you read, heard, or seen that informed your thinking on this project?
 (Provide references.)*

-The final shape of the project was inspired by the 1977 film, CLose Encounters of the Third Kind.
+The final shape of the project was inspired by the 1977 film, Close Encounters of the Third Kind.

 https://www.youtube.com/watch?v=S4PYI6TzqYk (Film Clip Link)